Angela Rayner and Rachel Reeves among 15 cabinet ministers banned from Russia

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Angela Rayner, Yvette Cooper and Rachel Reeves are among 15 cabinet ministers to have been banned from entering Russia, as part of a fresh wave of sanctions on British officials.
+Angela Rayner, Yvette Cooper and Rachel Reeves are among 15 cabinet ministers who have been banned from entering Russia, as part of a fresh wave of sanctions on British officials.

 In total, 30 British citizens have been listed under new sanctions.
 The Russian ministry said it was putting members of the UK’s political and military establishment, as well as journalists, on its so-called “stop list”, accusing them of “anti-Russian activities”.